 Note1.
 Green TD led indicates active test mode.
 Note2.
 Remember to set the test mode OFF before starting the normal data transfer.
 Note3.
 Message Routing and FCS must be disabled prior to setting the Test mode ON.
+Note4.
+The Test -modes are designed to be used in "SATELLINE-3AS" compatibility mode.

-7 SETTINGS
+9 SETTINGS